 Webhook

-Anchore uses outgoing webhooks to send event notifications to external services.
+Anchore Enterprise uses outgoing webhooks to send event notifications to external services.
 When a webhook is triggered, Anchore makes a POST request to the registered URL.

 {